bigbluebutton/bbb-install/README.md

 ![bbb-install.sh](images/html5.png?raw=true "HTML5 Client")

-Click the '[x]' to skip joining the audio.
+Click '[x]' to skip joining the audio.
 Why?
-In this example BigBlueButton server is configured to use an IP address (HTTP not HTTPS) and, as such, the browser will block access to the webcam and microphone.
+Using the above `bbb-install.sh` commnad, the BigBlueButton server is configured to use an IP address (HTTP not HTTPS) and, as such, Chrome and FireFox will block access to your webcam and microphone.

 For a production setup of BigBlueButton, you need to configure transport level security (TLS) on the server.
-Only when web pages are servied via HTTPS will the browser prompt the user for access to the webcam, microphone, or screen (for screen sharing) using the built-in real-time communications (WebRTC) libraries.
+Only when web pages are servied via HTTPS will the browser allow access to your webcam, microphone, or screen (for screen sharing) using the browser's built-in real-time communications (WebRTC) libraries.

-The good news is `bbb-install.sh` can automatically request a TLS/SSL certificate from Let's Encrypt and configure BigBlueButton to use that certificate.
+The good news is `bbb-install.sh` can automatically request a TLS/SSL certificate from Let's Encrypt and configure your BigBlueButton server to use that certificate.
 The following sections show you how.

 ## Getting ready